Arboreal Networks and Ultrametrics: Introduction

 \section{Introduction}

 A {\em leaf} in a directed graph or {\em digraph} is a vertex with indegree 1 and outdegree 0 and a {\em root} is a vertex with indegree 0 and outdegree at least 2.
-An {\em arboreal network on $X$} is a digraph $N$ whose underlying graph is an undirected or {\em unrooted} phylogenetic tree, and whose leaf set is $X$.
+An {\em arboreal network on $X$} is a digraph whose underlying graph is an undirected or {\em unrooted} phylogenetic tree, and whose leaf set is $X$.
 Note that such a network can have more than one root, and that if the network has precisely one root then it is commonly known as a {\em rooted (phylogenetic) tree} \cite{SS03}.
-Arboreal networks have applications in evolutionary biology, where the leaf set $X$ usually corresponds to a set of species, and the network represents evolutionary relationships between the species which have involved the exchange of genes or genetic elements (see e.g. \cite{HMS22,scholz2019osf}).
+Arboreal networks have applications in evolutionary biology, where the leaf set $X$ usually corresponds to a set of species and the network represents historical evolutionary relationships between the species \cite{HMS22}.
+Indeed, there has been growing interest in using networks with multiple roots to represent evolutionary histories since they can, for example, be used to model evolutionary processes such as introgression [17] or gene fusion \cite{coleman2015, HJHFLOPWBM13} where the assumption of a single root can be misleading.

+Despite this interest, the mathematical theory surrounding arboreal networks is still in its infancy.
+This holds in particular with regards to our understanding of arc-weighted arboreal networks, that is, arboreal networks $N$ in which every arc in $N$ is assigned a non-negative real number called the {\em weight} of that arc.
+An example of such a network is depicted in Figure~\ref{fig:introduction}(i) where $X=\{a,\ldots, f\}$.
+By taking as distance $\tilde{D}(x,y)$ between any two distinct leaves $x,y\in X$ to be the length of the shortest path joining $x$ and $y$ in the underlying tree of an arboreal network $N$ on $X$ in case they are below the same root of $N$ and setting that distance to $\infty$ in case they are not.